 Experts suggest having children surf the internet in a central place at home, such as the kitchen or family room, rather than away from adult supervision or behind a closed door.
 Know what your child is doing with technology and how his or her time is being spent.
 Technology can be a great tool and resource, but also has the potential to be a distractor.
 Help your child learn to focus on completing tasks or assignments first before spending time on games, shopping and social networking.
 Teaching today’s children how to manage multiple sources of information and potential distractions is a critical life skill, one best learned before heading off to college or the workplace.

 Tools to help manage screen time

-Apple's Screen Time tool in iOS12 makes it much easier to understand your use of technology.
-This feature enables the user (or parent) to set time limits and block apps, create downtimes for homework/sleep/dinner etc., set up password protection if necessary and more.
-It also totals time spent in apps, number of times the device is turned on and number of notifications received.
+Apple's Screen Time makes it much easier to understand your use of technology.
+This feature enables the user (or parent) to set time limits and block apps, create downtimes for homework/sleep/dinner, etc., set up password protection if necessary, and more.
+It also totals time spent in apps, the number of times the device is turned on and the number of notifications received.

 Note that using Family Sharing to monitor children's devices will only work for personal devices like an iPhone.
 Apple does not currently allow remote control and viewing of Screen Time reports for a device like a school iPad already managed by a separate system.
 You can request that feature directly to Apple here.

-Google provide a Google's Family Link resource for android users that you may also find beneficial for setting digital ground rules.
+Google provides a Google's Family Link resource for android users that you may also find beneficial for setting digital ground rules.